The longest running undergraduate-centered dolphin research program in the world

 Train undergraduate students in marine mammal research techniques.

-We use a combination of traditional and cutting-edge techniques in the field in and in the lab, including photographic identification, population modeling, digital image recognition and autonomous acoustic recording technology.
+We use a combination of traditional and cutting-edge techniques in the field and in the lab, including photographic identification, population modeling, digital image recognition and autonomous acoustic recording technology.
 Many of our students have gone on to graduate school and now have research, faculty, conservation or management positions.

 Conduct scientific research on bottlenose dolphins in Tampa Bay.